nvaccess/nvda/projectDocs/issues/triage.md

 If an issue has been checked by NV Access, and needs further triage, the `needs-triage` label will be applied.
 Please notify NV Access when you believe the issue is ready for the `triaged` label.
-You can do this by tagging @nvaccess/developers or mailing info@nvaccess.org.
+You can do this by tagging @nvaccess/developers or emailing info@nvaccess.org.

 A `triaged` issue that requires a complex fix may require advice from NV Access, such as a project plan, before implementation is started.